LeonardoSerilli/aboutMe/README.md

 Hello!
 I'm a passionate Computer Science graduate, with both Bachelor's and Master's degrees in Computer Science from L'Aquila University, Italy, and Côte d'Azur University in France, respectively.
 I graduated with the highest honors (110 e lode) in my Master's program, focusing on Ubiquitous Networking.
 My journey through academia and professional engagements has always been driven by an insatiable curiosity and a firm belief in continuous learning and applying what I learn in practical settings.

-Throughout my studies, I delved into fascinating areas such as Quantum Computing —culminating in a thesis on Quantum Computing Algorithms— and contributed to significant projects like the evolution of social graphs over time with the INRIA’s COATI team.
-My work has spanned developing RESTful services, engaging with web development frameworks, diving in cybersecurity topics, alongside the study of linear programming and exploring various programming languages.
+Throughout my studies, I delved into fascinating areas such as Quantum Computing —culminating in a thesis on Quantum Computing Algorithms— and contributed to significant projects like the evolution of social graphs over time with the INRIA’s COATI team and as a developer at Amadeus for Inetum, focusing on the internal test infrastructure.
+My work has spanned developing RESTful services, coukld technologies, engaging with web development frameworks, diving in cybersecurity topics, alongside the study of linear programming and exploring various programming languages.
+In my spare time, I enjoy also challenging myself with Capture The Flag competitions, indicative of my passion for cybersecurity.

-Currently, I'm a Developer at Amadeus for Inetum, focusing on the internal test infrastructure.
-This role continues to challenge and expand my expertise, particularly in the areas relevant to our cutting-edge projects.

-In my spare time, I enjoy challenging myself with Capture The Flag competitions, indicative of my passion for cybersecurity.

 My journey is documented through various projects and milestones here on my GitHub, which serves as a digital testament to my growth and learning in the ever-evolving tech landscape.

+But who am I beyond the code?
+I'm a bass guitar player, blending melodies and rhythms much like I blend algorithms and technologies.
+My experiences as a rugby player taught me the importance of teamwork and resilience, traits that I bring to every project I undertake.
+I'm also an avid traveler and hiker, finding inspiration in the landscapes I explore and the cultures I encounter.
+These adventures fuel my creativity, which I express through drawing (occasionally) and immersing myself in video games, seeing them not just as entertainment but as worlds of endless possibilities and learning.

 ## Contents